 I booked a space in a lot on University Place, just north of Washington Square Park.
 Once we were parked, we took off walking down 5th Avenue and Danny said, “do you know where you are right now?” and I said, “I know *exactly* where I am” and it felt GREAT.

 (My first sublet in NY was in Soho, and later had an apartment on Thompson Street with my then-boyfriend/future ex-husband Bob.
-He worked at NYU as a carpenter and we spent a lot of time running around downtown.)
+He worked as a carpenter and we spent a lot of time running around downtown.)

 My lunch destination was John’s Pizza on Bleecker Street, a place that had changed gratifyingly little since I was there last.

 We walked over to visit the Stonewall Inn which is all touristy.

 And it was hot and I was getting tired so we stopped at an air-conditioned bar with a friendly businessman who got me up to date on how to get around town (best tip was an app that called a cab to you), a quirky Village bartender, and a wee bathroom.

 D found himself drawn into nice men’s clothing boutiques, where handsome young sales clerks would urge him to try on different clothes.
 He came home with this jacket (spoiled).

 Then I drove to an Air BnB in Montclair that was not creepy at all.